The Bankrate promise

 A brokerage firm acts as the intermediary between buyers and sellers, executing buy and sell orders at a stock exchange like the NASDAQ or the NYSE.
 For this service, brokerage firms would usually charge a fee.
 But as technology breaks down the barriers to entry and increases competition, most brokerage firms have been forced to adjust their business models to offer commission-free trading and more.

-Unlike a full-service broker, which gives clients access to perks like personalized investment advice, and estate and tax planning, among other services, discount brokers operate on a self-service model.
+Unlike a full-service broker, which gives clients access to perks like personalized investment advice, estate planning — among other services — discount brokers tend to operate primarily on a self-service model.
 That means retail investors are more in charge of their financial planning.

 Full-service brokers vs. discount brokers